-Alan Dershowitz Says It Would Be ‘Illegal’ To Bar Donald Trump From Holding Office Again
+Alan Dershowitz Says It Would Be 'Illegal' To Bar Donald Trump From Holding Office Again

 The lawyer argued that Democrats have no legal ground to stand on and suggested that their attempts to bar Trump from seeking the White House in four years are blatantly unconstitutional.

-Dershowitz also pointed out that Supreme Court Justice John Roberts would not even be required to preside over the trial, being that Trump is no longer in the White House, which means that Vice President Kamala Harris would act as the presiding officer.

-This, too, shows that Democrats are engaged in “partisan, political pandering” and that their attempts to prevent Trump from running in the 2024 election are illegal and unconstitutional, Dershowitz claimed.
+This, too, shows that Democrats are engaged in "partisan, political pandering" and that their attempts to prevent Trump from running in the 2024 election are illegal and unconstitutional, he further claimed.

-In addition, Dershowitz argued, convicting and barring Trump would only further divide the country.
-“If she presides over a potential disqualification of her potential political opponent that will also divide the country even more than it’s divided today,” he said.
+Dershowitz also argued convicting and barring Trump would only further divide the country.

 Some Democratic politicians have floated using the 14th Amendment to the U.S. Constitution to bar Trump from holding office again.
-Senate Majority Leader Chuck Schumer has expressed support for the idea, as have Senators Richard Blumenthal, Tim Kaine and Chris Murphy.
+Senate Majority Leader Chuck Schumer has expressed support for the idea, as have Sens.
+Richard Blumenthal, Tim Kaine and Chris Murphy.